Kanban-Zai/kanban-zai-version-1.0/core.md

 To do this.
 Create your own kanban-zai.yaml file and add your settings and norms to it.

 You can also choose to implement modules.
-Modules are pre-defined sets of constraints and team norms, with an accompanying explanation of how to use them.
+Modules are pre-defined sets of  behaviours, claims, constraints and values with an accompanying explanation of how and why to use them.

 You may add a module to your Kanban-Zai file with the "implements" property.

 You must also add the "extend" property pointed to the extension you are extending from.

-Most times this will be the Kanban-Zai core.
+If no extend property is sent then the default is to inherit from the latest Kanban-Zai core module.

 IMPORTANT NOTES: